pacs-course/pacs-examples/Examples/src/Scope/README.md

 within that scope, and it's destroyed when the code exit the scope in which it has been defined.

-To avoid unwanted hiding of variables becouse of the scoping rules it's better *using long and significant name* and *use namespaces* to group names that refer to the same logical units or.
+To avoid unwanted hiding of variables because of the scoping rules it's better to *use long and significant name* and *use namespaces* to group names that refer to the same logical units.
 For instance `std` is the namespace used for all utilities of the Standard Library.
 However, sometimes for more special objects, we have a nested namespace.
 For instance `std::execution` is the namespace for all